-The Clair Ridge Project is the second phase development of the Clair field, which is located approximately 75km west of the Shetland Islands, UK.
-The project involves the development of areas north of the Clair Phase 1, with an investment of £4.5bn ($5.7bn).
+The Clair Ridge Project is the second-phase development of the Clair field, which is located approximately 75km west of the Shetland Islands in the UK.
+The project involves the development of areas north of Clair Phase 1, with an investment of £4.5bn ($5.7bn).

-The facilities installed in Clair Phase 1 are expected to continue production until 2028.
-The Clair Ridge Project will extend the life of the field to 2050, enabling the extraction of an estimated 640 million barrels of oil over a 40-year period, with peak production expected to be up to 120,000 barrels of oil a day.
+The facilities installed in Clair phase one are expected to continue production until 2028.
+The Clair Ridge Project will extend the life of the field to 2050, enabling the extraction of an estimated 640 million barrels of oil over a 40-year period, with peak production expected to be up to 120,000 barrels of oil a day (bpd).

 The partners in the project include operator BP (45.1%), ConocoPhillips (7.5%), Chevron North Sea (19.42%) and Shell Clair UK (28%).

-The project primarily involves the installation of two bridge-linked platforms at a water depth of approximately 140m, the drilling of 36 wells (26 producing wells and ten water injectors) and a tie-in to the existing Clair Phase 1 export pipeline system via three eight-slot subsea manifolds.
+The project primarily involves the installation of two bridge-linked platforms at a water depth of approximately 140m, the drilling of 36 wells (26 producing wells and ten water injectors) and a tie-in to the existing Clair phase one export pipeline system via three eight-slot subsea manifolds.

-The produced oil is exported to the Sullom Voe Terminal (SVT) via a new 5.5km-long and 2.2in-diameter pipeline connected to the existing Clair Phase 1 oil export pipeline, whereas the produced gas is exported to the SVT via a new 14.6km-long and 6in-diameter pipeline connected to the west of the Shetland pipeline system.
+The produced oil is exported to the Sullom Voe Terminal (SVT) via a new 5.5km-long and 2.2in-diameter pipeline connected to the existing Clair phase one oil export pipeline, whereas the produced gas is exported to the SVT via a new 14.6km-long and 6in-diameter pipeline connected to the west of the Shetland pipeline system.